-- The Color Picker: Unsurprisingly this is where you can pick colors for your clay.
+- The Color Picker: Pick colors for your clay.

-There is one more menu called the Action menu that you can bring up by right clicking anywhere in the scene.
-The Action menu holds a number of context sensitive actions that can help organize and modify your scene.
+There is one more menu called the Actions menu that you can bring up by right clicking anywhere in the scene.
+The Actions menu holds a number of context sensitive actions that can help organize and modify your scene.